How to choose the best web hosting plan for your business?

-Speed is dependant on the plan that you choose and the companies throughput to the internet.
+Speed is dependent on the plan that you choose and the companies throughout the internet.
 So the speed factor for any web host is a critical factor which should be considered.

 Especially with how Google ranks sites that are faster.

 Are you going to get support, not just when your websites down?